November 23rd, 2023

-Maybe you don’t understand what that chart wants to tell you yet.
+Maybe you don’t understand yet what that chart wants to tell you.
 I hope that will be different at the end of this article:

 The mean in this chart answers the question: “If income would be equally distributed to all people, how much would everyone earn?”.
 The median answers the question: “What does the person earn who earns exactly more than 50% and less than 50% of the population?”

 Let’s imagine a country with the beautiful name “Country A”.
 Seven hard workers live in Country A: Person 1 to person 7.
-Everyone earns exactly 2 Dollars each year (that’s ok, because, um…bread only costs 0.00001 Dollars):
+Everyone earns exactly $2 each year (that’s ok, because, um…bread only costs $0.00001):

 How would we calculate the average/mean income from here?
 Most of us learned that in school: We divide the total income in this country by the number of people: